realead/funperf/README.md

     acos    50      230        230      230
     atan    37      37         38       38

-atan is about factor 15 faster than glibc, but strangely asin/acos are much slower for invalid arguments(>1) but also otherwise about 2 times slower.
+atan is about factor 5-10 faster than glibc, but strangely asin/acos are much slower for invalid arguments(>1).
+Otherwise CS2015 is about 2 times faster for asin/acos.

 #### asin/acos/atan